 One of the most interesting aspects of being here has been watching and participating in the company's growth.
 When I first I came on, there were only about 15 or so in-house employees.
-At the time of writing, we're now almost at the 50 mark and still growing.
+When I left in early 2020, they had grown to 50 employees.

 Almost all the initial employees were still on and despite the growth and office moves, the culture had remained the same.
 The company was relatively flat and virtually every employee who was on board loved what they were working on and actively participated in discussions of what was coming next.